OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 1. Mean Time to Restore (MTTR)
 1. Deployment Failure Percentage

-These four metrics reinforce each other, creating a virtuous cycle, and are predictive of business success as measured by profitability, market share and productivity.
+These four metrics reinforce each other, creating a virtuous cycle, and are predictive of business success as measured by profitability, market share, and productivity.

 In order to achieve business success, Accelerate highlights 24 practical capabilities (such as automating deployments and supporting learning) that are demonstrated to drive improvement against the four metrics.

 Accelerate provides sound evidence and reasoning which explains why DevOps works as a method for delivering enormous business value.
 This makes it a great first DevOps book or a great gift for a senior leadership team who lack technical experience.
 For example, if you have read [The Phoenix Project](#phoenix), imagine how much grief Bill Palmer (VP of IT Operations) would have saved himself if he’d managed to persuade Steve Masters (CEO) to read Accelerate in chapter 1.

-If your role is a technical one, or you are a senior manager with responsibility for technical outcomes, after reading Accelerate you’ll probably want to move on to one of the more practical “how to do DevOps” books, like [The DevOps Handbook](#handbook), [Continuous Delivery](#cd), [Site Reliability Engineering](#sre),[Domain-Driven Design: Distilled](#ddd) or (if you need to tackle people, team or culture issues before addressing the technical issues) [The Five Dysfunctions of a Team](#dysfunc) or [Team Topologies](#tt).
+If your role is a technical one, or you are a senior manager with responsibility for technical outcomes, after reading Accelerate you’ll probably want to move on to one of the more practical “how to do DevOps” books, like [The DevOps Handbook](#handbook), [Continuous Delivery](#cd), [Site Reliability Engineering](#sre),[Domain-Driven Design: Distilled](#ddd) or (if you need to tackle people, team, or culture issues before addressing the technical issues) [The Five Dysfunctions of a Team](#dysfunc) or [Team Topologies](#tt).

 For more reviews, as well as a preview and procurement options: [Check out this book on GoodReads](https://www.goodreads.com/book/show/35747076-accelerate)